orchid00/The_Carpentries_info/carpentries_style_shared_lessons.md

 - SWC https://uw-madison-datascience.github.io/git-novice-custom/ - Teaches branches and pull requests
 - Git beyond the basics https://m4rkd.github.io/git-beyond-the-basics/

+## SQL
+- SQL for Business https://data-lessons.github.io/SQL-business/ This lesson will teach you what relational databases are, how you can load data into them and how you can query databases to extract just the information that you need.

 ## Docker / Singularity - Containers

 - Reproducible computational environments using containers https://dme26.github.io/docker-introduction/
 - https://neurohackweek.github.io/docker-for-scientists/

 ## HPC - High Performance Computing